 I’ve found that as much as I enjoy reading cookbooks, I don’t use them very often, since most recipes can easily be found online.
 I do have several older editions of the Cooking Light Annual Recipe collection cookbooks.
 They have the whole year of recipes from the magazine bound nicely into one book.

-Again, the recipes you choose will really depend on your family’s eating and dietary preferences.
+Again, the recipes you choose will really depend on your family’s food and dietary preferences.

 I hope this helps give you a better idea on how to meal plan, if this is new to you!
 Please feel free to leave any questions in the comments section or e-mail me.
 I’d love to hear how others meal plan and am always looking for tips on how to make the process easier!